colinmollenhour/nuxfly/packages/cli/README.md

 A powerful CLI tool for deploying Nuxt applications to Fly.io with integrated SQLite and S3 storage support.

+> [!WARNING]
+> This project is in early development and may not be fully functional yet.

 ## Features

 - 🚀 **One-command deployment** - Deploy Nuxt apps to Fly.io with automatic infrastructure setup